Why is the New York Fed conducting research on inequality?

 Why do you report the labor force participation rate?

-We report the labor force participation (LFP) rate because, along with the unemployment rate, it is a critical contributor to the employment rate.
+The labor force participation (LFP) rate is reported because, along with the unemployment rate, it is a critical contributor to the employment rate.
 During business cycles, people routinely leave the labor market and return to it subsequently, affecting the LFP rate without affecting the unemployment rate.
 During the COVID-19 pandemic, many interesting hypotheses (for example that the near-elderly might retire in greater numbers, or that women may stay at home to a greater extent than before) had implications specifically for labor force participation, and differences in labor force participation are particularly important in explaining differences in employment by race and by gender.

 What is the underlying data for the wealth EGIs?